tweag/gazelle_haskell_modules/README.md

 repo, will add that module to the dependencies if the importer and the imported come from the same library, binary, or test.

+If the origin of a `haskell_module` rule can't be determined, i.e. no library, binary, or test mentions the module, then it won't be updated.

 ## Implementation

 `gazelle_haskell_modules` extracts module imports from Haskell modules